-As part of its commitment to service excellence and innovation, Metro Transit has been exploring ways to improve the information that is available at more than 12,000 bus stops in its service area.
-A major part of this effort is a redesign of bus stop signs to provide stop-specific transit information.
+Metro Transit has been working to improve the information that is available at more than 12,000 bus stops in its service area.
+A major part of this effort was a redesign of bus stop signs to provide stop-specific transit information.

-The new standard bus stop sign includes route numbers, a unique stop number, and instructions on how to access NexTrip real-time information for that stop.
-All bus stops will have this information.
+The standard bus stop sign now includes route numbers, a unique stop number, and instructions on how to access NexTrip real-time information for that stop.

-At higher ridership bus stops, Metro Transit provides additional transit information:
+At bus stops that are used by more customers, Metro Transit provides additional transit information:

-- Higher ridership bus stops with customer waiting shelters have detailed schedule information posted inside of the shelters.
+- Higher ridership bus stops with transit shelters have detailed schedule information and route maps posted inside of the shelters.

-- High ridership bus stops that do not have a customer waiting shelter get additional signs with more detailed information about the routes serving that bus stop, including maps, route destinations and service frequency, are installed below the bus stop sign.
+- Higher ridership bus stops that do not have a shelter get additional signs with more detailed information about the routes serving that bus stop, including maps, route destinations and service frequency.
+This information is installed on separate signs below the bus stop sign.

 E-mail firstname.lastname@example.org or call 612-373-3333.